China's Hubei reports 70 new deaths on February 5: health commission

-SHANGHAI (Reuters) - China’s Hubei province, the epicentre of a coronavirus outbreak, reported 70 new deaths and 2,987 new confirmed cases on Wednesday, the local health commission said in a notice on Thursday.
+SHANGHAI (Reuters) - China’s Hubei province, the epicenter of a coronavirus outbreak, reported 70 new deaths and 2,987 new confirmed cases on Wednesday, the local health commission said in a notice on Thursday.

 The increase brings the total number of deaths in the province to 549 by the end of Feb.
 5, with the total number of cases at 19,665.